blangwell/TypeScript-ToDo-List/README.md

 ## Example
 In your terminal, make a directory called `typescript-sandbox` and `npm init -y`.
 We're going to play around with some of the basics before moving into a full codealong.

-Once, you've done this, `touch index.ts` and we can begin having some fun.
+Once you've done this, `cd` into `typescript-sandbox` and run `tsc --init`.
+This will create a `tsconfig.json` which contains all of our necessary TypeScript configurations.
+Finally, `touch index.ts` and we can begin having some fun.

 Inside your `index.ts`, include the following code.